 The complainant must show probable cause that the requirements for a dispense with the internal dispute resolution are in place.

-After receipt of a complaint, EuroPriSe will contact the complainant and inform him whether the complaint is in scope of EuroPriSe dispute resolution and whether additional information on the complaint is needed.
+After receipt of a complaint, EuroPriSe will contact the complainant and inform him or her whether the complaint is in scope of EuroPriSe dispute resolution and whether additional information on the complaint is needed.
 If the complaint is eligible, EuroPriSe will ask the seal holder to investigate the matter and to respond to the complaint next.

 EuroPriSe will then investigate and evaluate the facts based on the received complaint.
 Hereby, both the facts that have been provided by the complainant and the ones that have been provided by the seal holder will be taken into account.
 Where required, EuroPriSe will contact the complainant and/or the seal holder for additional information on the subject matter of the complaint.